gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 The {{DTLS-chunk-restart}} shows how the control chunks being used for SCTP association restart are transported within DTLS in SCTP.

-A restarted SCTP association MUST continue to use the restart DTLS key context, for user traffic until a new primary DTLS key context will be available.
+A restarted SCTP association MUST continue to use the restart DTLS key context and MUST remove all primary DTLS key contexts.
+Therefore, the restart DTLS key context is used for user traffic until a new primary DTLS key context will be available.
 The implementors SHOULD initiate a rekeying as soon as possible, and derive the primary and restart keys so that the time when no restart DTLS key context is available is kept to a minimum.
 Note that another restart attempt prior to having created new restart DTLS key context